WHOIGit/PhytO-ARM/content/Network Configuration/Sierra_Wireless Set_Up.md

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/JVL1.jpg)

-2. Log in to Sierra Wireless ACE manager (this is done by typing "<https://> your IP address : your port number " into your browser) and select the "LAN" tab, and expand the 3rd list titled DHCP Reservation List
+2. Log in to Sierra Wireless ACE manager (this is done by typing "<https://> your IP address : your port number " into your browser) and entering the unsername and password assigned to your sierra modem.
+Then select the "LAN" tab, and expand the 3rd list titled DHCP Reservation List

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/MAC1.png)